rjrock/spatial_attention/readme.md

 extension to spatial attention is adaptive attention, where the model can learn to modulate its attention between the image and its LSTM cell memory.
 The paper [Knowing When to Look](https://arxiv.org/abs/1612.01887) details this approach.

+Another observation is how poorly described metrics are.
+How is CIDEr calculated in *Knowing When to Look*? is it using pycocotools or a hand implementation or something else?
+If it's using pycocotools, then there's a bug in the code and the code also uses a reference corpus that doesn't align with the validation data.
+Furthermore, using nltk METEOR gives me drastically different values from what *Show, Attend and Tell* and *Knowing When to Look* achieve.
+Although metrics are important for benchmarking, after writing this repo I more skeptically question the metric results of NLP papers, especially those that hardly detail how they calculate metrics.